 Officers, Committee Chairs, and Class Parents are recruited in early March for the following school year.
 Click here for more information on these opportunities to get involved.

 We welcome parent volunteers who want to assist the Music, Theater, Dance, and Visual Arts departments with performances, art exhibits, recitals, and more.

-This group supports the Athletic Department by helping organize the preseason Upper School athlete/family BBQ (August), Sport Recognition Nights (Nov., Feb., June), and organizing team parents and snack shack volunteers.
+These volunteers support the Athletic Department by helping organize the preseason Upper School athlete/family BBQ (August), Sport Recognition Nights (November, February, June), and organizing team parents and snack shack volunteers.

-A parent group devoted to helping the Waynflete Library with organizing the Book Bash, the Used Book Sale at Spring Fling, Bottles for Books and Birthday Books, as well as shelving and other needs that arise in the library’s physical space.
+These volunteers help organize events that support Waynflete libraries, including the Used Book Sale at Spring Fling as well as shelving and other needs that arise in library physical spaces.
 If interested, please contact Laurel Daly.

 A book discussion series for the adult Waynflete community!
 Parents, faculty, staff, and alumni take part in faculty and staff-led book discussions.

-A relaxed social gathering with a focus on bringing the adult Waynflete community together to enjoy music, food, beverage and socializing.
+A relaxed social gathering with a focus on bringing the adult Waynflete community together to enjoy music, food, beverages, and socializing.